FlipTheDream/GoinsAPI/README.md

 [X] - Implement a API server to return portfolio balance based on POST addx
 [ ] - Create a containerized microservice
 [ ] - Setup a database backend
-[ ] - Refactor the Token struct to include the getters into the struct
+[X] - Refactor the Token struct to include the getters into the struct ( Not going to
+      add redundant functions for each function.
+Marking as done.)

 It utilizes a yaml config file that constains the following: